SteveStef/George-Washington-Website/README.md

 # George Washington Biography
-This website was made using HTML and CSS only
+This is a static website make with html and css